wmfs/cardscript/README.md

 ## <a name="goal"></a>Goal

-The goal of  __FormScript__ is to provide a simple-to-use specification that can describe the content of user-facing forms.
-We hope FormScript will be capable of describing the majority of forms out there in a sane and accessible way.
+The goal of  __FormScript__ is to provide a simple-to-use vocabulary that can anyone can use to describe content of a user-facing form.
+We hope FormScript will be capable of defining the majority of forms out there - in a sane and accessible way.

 ## <a name="repo"></a>About this repo

 FormScript isn't tied to any language/implementation: it's a JSON-based language for _describing_ form content.
-There are no React/Angular/Vue form-renderers here.
+There's no CSS or React/Angular/Vue form-renderers here.

-* Instead, within `/packages` you can find various tools (such as a validator and a pure Javascript SDK) to help work with FormScript.
+* Instead, within `/packages` you can find various tools (such as a validato) to help work with FormScript.
 * Please note, this is a [Lerna](https://lernajs.io/)-powered monorepo... please consult each package's README.md within `/packages` for more specific information.

 ## <a name="usage"></a>Typical usage